dakolyay/port/content/blog-posts/sunflower-sutra.md

 ---
 ### **Motivation**

-These days, users of Virtual Reality(VR) systems are often injured while using these techniques and such cases are not uncommon and arise both for beginners who have tried it for the first time as well as for experienced users.
-For such reason, VR companies invented _Safety Mechanisms_ to protect their customers.
-Unfortunately, they did not completely stop the incidents that appeared in process of use.
-With the members of [the DIVA Research group](https://diva.telecom-paristech.fr)       Jan Gugenheimer and Wen-Jie Tseng, we want to pay attention to this issue.
+Virtual reality is progressive technology these days.
+Thanks to them, we discovered a new type of interaction with information by the creation of a simulated environment.
+They open doors to new ideas and opportunities and their use is slowly becoming part of the routine of everyday life.
+But as exciting as they are, the experience[\[1\]](https://dl.acm.org/doi/10.1145/3411764.3445435) has shown that we are not fully prepared to use them safely.
+Users are often injured while using these techniques and such cases are not uncommon and arise both for beginners who have tried it for the first time as well as for experienced users.
+This is such a frequent occurrence that it deserves the term “_VR fail_”.
+Based on this, the companies of VR systems presented various techniques whose main goal was to keep the user safe as it was named _safety mechanisms_ (SF).
+Safety mechanisms nowadays are mostly rendered as a grid surrounding the user whose boundaries signal a users' close position or contact with the border.

-Safety mechanisms nowadays are mostly rendered as a grid surrounding the user.
-For our convenience, we have denoted the term _“breaking out”_ which stands for any attempt to somehow violate the boundaries of the security mechanism, albeit in whole or in part.
+For our convenience, we have denoted the term “_breaking out_” which stands for any attempt to somehow violate the boundaries of the  SF, albeit in whole or in part.

 Our motivation is to reduce the number of breaking out attempts as well as the number of incidents and accidents caused by the use of virtual reality systems.
 This could be accomplished by understanding what these new technologies are missing now.
 So the purpose of our work is to understand how users feel about this safety technique and to analyze how really useful they are.

 ![](/images/futureofvr_getty_ringer-0.jpg)

+### **Problem**

+ With the members of [the DIVA Research group](https://diva.telecom-paristech.fr)       Jan Gugenheimer and Wen-Jie Tseng, we want to pay attention to this issue.

+### **Method**

+It was decided to identify the key points and consider the problem in detail.
+However, the lack of information according to safety mechanisms as well as the information about users experiences with them in VR led us to run our own survey.
+We conducted an online experiment that investigates respondents’ behaviour inside safety boundaries and during _breaking out_ process along with what were the border settings.

 ### **A New Blood**